DowsingPlants/Wolrd-Population-Analysis--1970---2022/README.md

 The goal is to provide a comprehensive analysis of global population trends since 1970.
 Regional trends in each continent or in political-economic alliances such as the European Union are also considered.

+Based on the data set, various operations were performed using Python's Pandas library.
+The completeness and consistency of the data was checked, aggregated variables were added and the entire data table was unpivoted to be prepared for further analysis and visualization.

 ## Dataset Used:
 https://www.kaggle.com/datasets/iamsouravbanerjee/world-population-dataset

+### Content
+In this Dataset, we have Historical Population data for every Country/Territory in the world by different parameters like Area Size of the Country/Territory, Name of the Continent, Name of the Capital, Density, Population Growth Rate, Ranking based on Population, World Population Percentage, etc.

 ### Dataset Glossary (Column-Wise)